timscott/react-devise/README.md

 });
 ```

 Custom routes are deep merged with the defaults, so you only need to specify the properties you want to change.
-For example, you're happy with the default path and link text for the signup route, but you want to use a custom view component:
+Say for example you're happy with the default path and link text for the signup route, but you want to use a custom view component:

 ```js
 initReactDevise({